Force Dipole Interactions in Tubular Fluid Membranes: In-plane Membrane Hydrodynamics

+where $ v_\theta^{Stk}$ and $ v_z^{Stk}$ are defined in Eq.~(\ref{vstkhc}).
+For a spherical membrane, the oppositely oriented forces in the dipole leads to a cancellation of the aforementioned global rotation.
+However, in a cylindrical membrane, the in-plane rotational symmetry is broken and a finite \textit{local} rigid rotation term survives (Mathematically, the point force dipole solution arises by taking a directional derivative of the Stokeslet flow.
+For a spherical membrane, it was shown in \cite{sarthak22} that the directional derivative kills the zero mode.
+However in the cylindrical membrane, this mode is spatially dependent and hence is non-zero in the force dipole solution).

-In the context of pair dipole interactions in the tubular fluid membrane, one can easily observe non-trivial dynamics stemming from this \textit{local} rigid rotation.
+In the context of pair dipole interactions in the tubular fluid membrane, one can easily observe non-trivial dynamics caused by the \textit{local} rigid rotation.
 If we start with an initial configuration of two dipoles separated along the z-axis of the cylinder by a distance $L_0$, we expect the interacting dipoles to drift along the angular $\hat{\theta}$ direction of the tube due to the local rigid rotation.
 This drift is absent in spherical and flat membranes.
-Our numerical investigations suggest that the dipole pair drifts \textit{linearly} with time.\\ \textbf{Comments on topological aspects of streamlines:} Let us end this section with some comments on the topological aspects of the streamlines created by the point force dipole in the tubular fluid membrane.
-We observe a quadrupolar flow surrounding the dipole location, which adds to a net index of +4 (see Fig.\ref{dpflow}, where the vortex cores are marked by brown dots).
+Our numerical investigations suggest that the dipole pair drifts \textit{linearly} with time.\\\\ \textbf{Comments on topological aspects of streamlines:} We end this section with some comments on the topological aspects of the streamlines created by the point force dipole in the tubular fluid membrane.
+We observe a quadrupolar flow surrounding the dipole location, which adds to a net index of +4 (see Fig.~(\ref{dpflow}), where the vortex cores are marked by brown dots).
 At the core of the dipole, we have a saddle and the neighboring flow field features three additional saddles, marked by blue dots.
-Thus the net topological index associated to the flowfield is zero, which is consistent with the Euler characteristic of the cylinder (Poincare Index Theorem).
+Thus the net topological index associated to the flow field is zero, which is consistent with the Euler characteristic of the cylinder (Poincar\'e index theorem).
 In contrast, the flowfield of a dipole in a spherical membrane features only one saddle, such that the net index is two, which is the Euler characteristic of a sphere, as shown in \cite{sarthak22}.
 The corresponding flow in flat membrane features no additional saddles \cite{mnk}.